TonyWhite/AEquilibrium/README.md

 Text contrast on screens is an important aspect of eye health.
 However, there is no one-size-fits-all rule:

 - WCAG AAA guidelines are optimized for the visually impaired, but not for the non visually impaired.
-- Excessive contrast of screens and excessive use of screens increases the visual fatigue.
+- Excessive contrast with ambient brightness and excessive use of screens increases the visual fatigue.
 It risks creating new visually impaired people.
 - Preferring a theme regardless of ambient brightness is a bad habit.
 Listen to your eyes.

 ## The Solution